 The peace lily is a popular plant that many people love to take care of.
-If you’ve been caring for a peace lily for a little while, then you might be concerned if it doesn’t seem to be growing.
+If you’ve been caring for one for a little while, you might be concerned if it doesn’t seem to be growing.

 Is there something that you’re doing wrong that is causing the peace lily not to grow?
-Well, there are actually many things to consider, and you’ll want to dig deeper to try to determine what is wrong.
+Well, there are actually many things to consider, and you’ll want to dig deeper to try to determine what’s wrong.

-Keep reading to learn about some reasons why a peace lily might stop growing.
-If you’re able to use this information in a troubleshooting capacity, then you might be able to turn things around.
+Keep reading to learn about some of the possible reasons.
+If you’re able to use this information in a troubleshooting capacity, you might be able to turn things around.

 1 – Be Sure to Remove Foil